Los Angeles in the 1920s: 1924–1927

 Grauman's Chinese Theatre opened in 1927 and became a notable location for holding movie premieres.
 It is best known for the numerous hand- and footprint impressions left by celebrities in the cement walkway in front of the theater.
 This practice was started accidentally when Norma Talmadge stepped on the wet cement here.
 However, the first formal hand imprints were of Douglas Fairbanks Sr. and Mary Pickford stars of the silent movies.
 Apart from the cement foot and hand prints of the stars, the theater building has a red pagoda which is 30 ft in height.
 It was built with financing provided by Sid Grauman and partners and also Mary Pickford and Douglas Fairbanks.
 However, the bells and other Chinese decorations and artifacts were imported.
-It was built at a cost of $2 million by Chinese artisans under the guidance of Moon Quon, the Chinese poet and film maker.
+It was built at a cost of $2 million by Chinese artisans under the guidance of Moon Quon, the Chinese poet and filmmaker.
 In 1968, it was listed as an historic and cultural landmark.
 Cecil B. DeMille's film The King of Kings was premiered here.
 Befittingly, 85 years later a Chinese TV maker TCL bought this for $5 million in 2012.

 1928–1929

-During the 1928 premiere of the Sam Goldwyn film, The Devil Dancer, actress Gilda Gray (who is credited with inventing the shimmy) infamously caused a commotion in the theater's dressing room.

 In 1928, the construction of City Hall was completed, which had been authorized in 1922 to replace the old 1888 Romanesque City Hall.
 This building is a skyscraper built over a colonnaded base, to project a sense of power and prestige on the hall.

 In 1928, the Los Angeles City Council selected 640 acre in the southern part of Westchester for the city's new airport.
 The fields of wheat, barley, and lima beans were converted into dirt landing strips without any terminal buildings.
 It was named Mines Field after William W. Mines, the real estate agent who arranged the deal.
 The first structure, Hangar One, was erected in 1929 and is listed on the National Register of Historic Places.